quii/learn-go-with-tests/command-line.md

 We'll want to record what is written to StdOut.
 We've done this a few times now, we know that `os.Stdout` is an `io.Writer` so we can check what is written if we use dependency injection to pass in a `bytes.Buffer` in our test and see what our code will write.

 We don't care about our other collaborators in this test just yet so we've made some dummies in our test file.
-We should be a little wary that we now have 4 dependencies for `PokerCLI`, that feels like maybe it is starting to have too many responsiblities.
+We should be a little wary that we now have 4 dependencies for `CLI`, that feels like maybe it is starting to have too many responsiblities.
 Let's live with it for now and see if a refactoring emerges as we add this new functionality.

 ```go
 var dummyBlindAlerter = &SpyBlindAlerter{}